RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>National Grid</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the National Grid location</td>
+        <td>This field is used to record the  National Grid location</td>
         <td></td>
     </tr>
     <tr>
         <th>Num.
 Duplicates</th>
         <td>Collection Object</td>
-        <td>This is used to record the number of duplicate specimens</td>
+        <td>The number of duplicate specimens</td>
         <td></td>
     </tr>
     <tr>
         <th>Num. in Set</th>
         <td>Preparation</td>
-        <td>This is used to record the total number of sheets when there is a set of sheets for a single specimen.
+        <td>The total number of sheets when there is a set of sheets for a single specimen.
 It can be common for some large plants or plants with complex morphology for each duplicate to comprise separate sheets for the flower, root, leaves, fruit, stem, etc. Only the total number in the set should be recorded here, the individual sheet numbers should be recorded separately.</td>
         <td></td>
     </tr>
     <tr>
         <th>Packet Content</th>
         <td>Preparation Attribute</td>
-        <td>This is used to record the contents of the packet or capsule attached to the specimen.</td>
+        <td>The contents of the packet or capsule attached to the specimen.</td>
         <td></td>
     </tr>
     <tr>
         <th>Phenology</th>
         <td>Preparation Attribute</td>
-        <td>This is used to record the phenological state of the specimen.
+        <td>The phenological state of the specimen.
 There is a predefined set of options which should be used.</td>
         <td></td>
     </tr>
     <tr>